Dec 01, 2023

 timedatectl command.
 It is a Linux utility that allows users to review and change the configuration of the system clock.

 In addition, the timedatectl command enables users to modify the system’s current time and date, set a timezone, and automatically synchronize the clock via a remote server.
-We recommend it if your machine is running Ubuntu 18.04, Ubuntu 20.04, or Ubuntu 22.04.

 Here’s how to change the timezone using this method: